apache/camel-website/content/blog/2022/09/vscode-atlasmap-release-0.2.1/index.md

 A new version of [VS Code AtlasMap](https://marketplace.visualstudio.com/items?itemName=redhat.atlasmap-viewer) 0.2.1 has been released.

-It brings a new feature to allow custom placement of AtlasMap files inside the workspace.
+It brings a new feature to allow custom placement of AtlasMap files in any directory inside the workspace.

 # New features